AMDinside1/BloodForce-Bug-Reports/README.md

 Please ensure that when submitting bug reports or feature requests, they:
 * Are concise
 * Are clear and easy to read
-* Have plenty of detail relevent to the issue of feature
+* Have plenty of detail relevent to the issue or feature

 <br />